stuartcusackie/statamic-cache-requester/README.md

 # Statamic Cache Requester

-This Statamic utility queues up all entry urls for retrieval, which engages the caches and makes first time loads much quicker.
+Artisan commands that queue up entry and glide urls for retrieval, which engages the caches and makes first time loads much quicker.

+This package can do two things:
+1. Queue up all entry urls for retrieval which automatically engages the static cache, making first time loads quicker.
-The utility can also search for all image and picture sources within your entries and queue them up for a separate retrieval and initiate Glide generation.
+2. Search for all image and picture sources within your entries and queue them up for a separate retrieval to initiate Glide generation.
 This is particularly useful when you have lots of responsive image variants or if you are using Spatie's Statamic Responsive Images package.
 This can fix server crashes for image heavy websites where Glide has a lot of processing to perform.

-The package also listens for EntrySaved events and automatically queues the entry url for image requests.
+The package also listens for EntrySaved events and automatically queues the entry url for image requests (number 2 above).

 **CAUTION:** Glide image manipulation can take a lot of work, especially when using responsive image variants and jpeg fallbacks.
 For example, a site using Spatie's responsive images addon could have 10 sizes and 2 formats per image.
 If this site has 1000 images then 20,000 variants will need to be manipulated by Glide.
 Keep an eye on your CPU usage, especially if using a hosting server that limits CPU (e.g. AWS-EC2).